konklone/ubuntu/macbook.md

 #### GRUB maintenance

-The second GRUB change fixes a reported occasional SSD freeze bug.
+This GRUB change fixes a reported occasional SSD freeze bug.
 (I've never seen it, but I'm following orders out of an abundance of caution.)

 ```bash
 sudo nano /etc/default/grub